Training and Qualifications

 Tatiana provides psychotherapy and counselling for adults, adolescents, children and their families.
 Due to her extensive and broad training, she uses a wide range of techniques and strategies drawn from various theories and therapies such as Psychodynamics, Person-Centred Therapy (PCT), Cognitive Behavioural Therapy (CBT), Trauma-Focused CBT, Emotion-Focused Therapy (EFT), Comprehensive Resource Model (CRM), Eye Movement Desensitization and Reprocessing (EMDR), Internal Family Systems (IFS) Level 1, amongst others.
 She considers the therapeutic relationship the most important element of psychotherapy and counselling, being genuine, respectful and flexible.
 Her interventions are theoretically and scientifically supported, being tailored to meet clients' needs.

-Dr. Tatiana Brennan is a chartered psychologist with the Psychological Society of Ireland (C.Psychol.,Ps.S.I., M5491R)) and an associate member of the Counselling Division and an accredited member of the Association for Psychoanalysis and Psychotherapy in Ireland (APPI, M011/18).
+Dr. Tatiana Brennan is a chartered psychologist with the Psychological Society of Ireland (C.Psychol.,Ps.S.I., M5491R), an associate member of the Counselling Division.
+She is an accredited member of the Association for Psychoanalysis and Psychotherapy in Ireland (APPI, M011/18) and ICP.
 She is also registered with the Heath Care Professionals Council (HCPC, C.psychologist number PYL33069) in the UK, and a member of the EMDR UK & Ireland.

 Personal Characteristics and Attributes